johannesjo/super-productivity/.github/ISSUE_TEMPLATE/FEATURE_REQUEST.md

 <!--
 Thank for taking the time to fill this feature request fully!
 This will help a lot to communicate what this is about and to focus the discussion of the feature.

-Please also make sure that there is no similar feature already opened up!
+ Please also make sure that there is no similar feature request opened up already by searching the issues in this repository!-->
--->

 ## Problem Statement
 <!--